Principles of online communication

 - looking beyond our organisation to improve our performance (how do others do it?)

-- actively participating (asking for and offering help, expertise, input) in the growing community of digital/web practitioners working on EU websites, including partners in the other EU institutions.
+- actively participating (asking for and offering help, expertise, input) in the growing community of digital/web/social media practitioners working on EU websites, including partners in the other EU institutions.